I - Anomaly

 “This afternoon,” Ryan mused, repeating my words with the hint of a smile.
 “Detective MacKenzie sent that transmission over two months ago.
 I was there.”

-I knelt over, burying my face in my hands.
-I felt dizzy, overwhelmed.
+I knelt over and buried my face in my hands.
+I felt dizzy and overwhelmed.
 Open mind or not, the implications behind Ryan’s words were enormous.

 “No, no. This is a lot to take in all at once.”

 Ryan sighed again.
 “You have to understand something, Kevin.
 Some things I can tell you.
-Other things I can’t.
+Other things, I can’t.
+Not right now.
 It is all part of the Temporal Directives.
 You need to know only what you need to know.”

 “Do you do this often?”
 I asked.
 “Time travel?”

 “Where is this portal?”
 I asked.
-Ryan flashed me a witty half-grin, saying nothing.
+Ryan flashed me a witty half-grin but didn’t answer.
 “You can’t tell me, can you?”

 Ryan pulled into my driveway as I was about to protest.
 Instead, we disembarked in silence.
-After Ryan holstered his Impüls, I led him into my house, promptly retrieving FutureQuarter from the safe in my office.
-Ryan walked gingerly through the living room, studying and admiring the various objects around him.
+Ryan holstered his Impüls.
+I led him into the house and promptly retrieved FutureQuarter from the safe in my office.
+Ryan walked gingerly through the living room.
+He studied and admired the various objects around him.

-I laughed, meeting him in the living room.
+I laughed and met him in the living room.
 “That would be all but impossible.
 Anyways, here it is.”
-I said, holding up the 2025 quarter.
+I held up the 2025 quarter.
 Ryan gently took it from me and examined it.
-When he took the coin from my fingers, I felt as if he were stretching an unseen rubber cord that began with the coin and ended with the fiber of my being.
+When he took the coin from my fingers, I felt as if he were stretching an unseen rubber cord that began with the quarter and ended with the fiber of my being.

-“This is it,” he said, in approval.
-“I’ll deliver this to Detective MacKenzie personally.
+“This is it,” he said in approval.
+“I’ll personally deliver this to Detective MacKenzie.
 I think we’re done here.”

 “What about those clowns pretending to be DHS agents?”

 “And what about me?”
-I asked, suddenly alarmed Ryan was going to leave without answering any of the hundreds of questions I had.
+I was suddenly alarmed Ryan would leave without answering any of the hundreds of questions I had.
 “What do I do now?
 Pretend like none of this ever happened?
 Do you just leave while I’m left to wonder why all of this happened?”